johnatasjmo/R-Programming/reading-mysql.md

 ```

 ```
+# select all from affy... table where misMatches variable is between 1 and 3, then fetch the query per quartile
 > query <- dbSendQuery(hg19, "select * from affyU133Plus2 where misMatches between 1 and 3")
 There were 16 warnings (use warnings() to see them)
 > affyMis <- fetch(query); quantile(affyMis$misMatches)